Age progression: Japanese media

 Age progressions are a well-known theme in Japanese anime and manga.
 Numerous anime series highlight young ladies changing into frequently attractive women.
 They go through intricate changes, in which their garments are replaced with mystic outfits, and their bodies are covered by energy streamers.
 The transformation might be reused in every episode, emphasizing the characters' quality features growing in a comical manner.
 They may show the women become flushed after the viewing.
 The earliest known showing of this is the anime/manga series Marvelous Melmo by Osamu Tezuka.
 In every episode, the little girl Melmo needs to help individuals by mimicking grown-up adults, similar to a stewardess or a policewoman.
-The plot was imitated in later series like Minky Momo and Fancy Lala.
+The plot was imitated in later series like Magical Princess Minky Momo and Fancy Lala.
 Age progression is a popular subject in hentai manga.
 There are likewise numerous accounts in which a character gets younger (age regression).